microsoft/Logic-App-STD-Advanced-Tools/README.md

 ## Release Note
+2022-11-09
+1. Added "ConvertToStateful" command to clone a stateless workflow as a stateful workflow.
+Due to some built-in actions (eg: Service Bus peek-lock related) are not available in stateful workflow, the convert will success but run will fail.

 2022-10-28
 1. Added "GenerateTablePrefix" command to generate Logic App's table prefix as per Logic App name and workflow name.
 2. Added a new option "-ago" in Backup command to only retrieve definitions for past X days.